-Symptoms: | Reasons for African Violet Dying: |
+Symptoms: | Why is my African Violet Dying? |

 Leaves turning yellow: | Direct sunlight can bleach the leaves or scorch them yellow and brown.
 Low humidity and too much or not enough fertilizer can also be contributing factors. |

-Brown mould spots on the leaves: | Water on the leaves for too long promotes the conditions for botrytis and powdery mildew. |
+Brown mold spots on the leaves: | Water on the leaves for too long promotes the conditions for botrytis and powdery mildew. |

-Leaves wilting and turning limp: | Overwatering, underwatering and fluctuations in temperature (particularly cold temperatures) cause limp wilting leaves. |
+Leaves wilting and turning limp: | Overwatering, underwatering, and fluctuations in temperature (particularly cold temperatures) cause limp-wilting leaves. |

 Leggy leaves and flowers: | Cold temperatures and a lack of light. |